In the series The Dialectics of the Sexes: no. 3

 Edgar Allan Poe, The Imp of the Perverse

 Tell the boys she can’t be beat…

 Zappa/Beefheart, Willy the Pimp

-The loud voice of Willy the Pimp is singing the praise of his venal women, together with the drugs he wants to sell you – addict and product need meet, the dealer is their go-between.
+The loud, cheeky voice of Willy the Pimp is singing the praise of his venal women, together with the drugs he wants to sell you – addict and product need meet, the dealer is their go-between.
 Zappa accompanies the jagged voice of Captain Beefheart.
 Suddenly an awesome fine guitar solo springs from the speakers.
 It’s the third time in a row that I listen to this incredibly loud and grand music.

 Then the innocent eye – the Dutch writer Bordewijk in mind: always the eye singular, always sort of anonymous – the eye is caught, for perhaps the 1001st time, by an indescribable Beauty whose inimitable cheeks gaze at me from a mirror in the picture card on a little side table.
 This, all these years long.
 A fairy tale in view – whether I am reading, playing chess, drinking wine or am simply lost in reverie.

 Looked at more closely to be observed is one of her attractions – a strange, perhaps even creepy cognac colored blot at the precise junction of arm and body.
 Why not – her armpit, only to be seen in that mirror.